christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 also known as the Kingdom of the Cimmerian Bosphorus, was located next to the Pontus Kingdom

+A statue from the Bosporan Kingdom, dated to Asander’s reign (ca. 47–17 BCE), refers to as Asander as the "Great King of Kings Asandros Philoromaios Soter" (Corpus Inscriptionum Regni Bosporani 30).
+So, he was a "King of Kings", Soter (savior), and "The Great" ("Great King of Kings" was a tile used by Cyrus the Great and Alexander).

-Dynamis's grandfather was Mithridates VI Eupator who carried the title "King of Kings".
+Dynamis's grandfather was Mithridates VI Eupator who also carried the title "King of Kings".
 Her uncle was Mithridates 'Chrestus' [^5].

 Amyntas Nikator aka Amyntas of Galatia aka Jesus ben Fabus aka Isa Amen